 Feeling stressed?
 Tired?
 Depressed?
 Burnt out at your job?
 Conventional wisdom would suggest that you need more sleep or at least a more tranquil environment.
 However, new research (Toker & Biron, 2012) would suggest a very different and somewhat more surprising prescription: physical exercise.

-In their article, the authors define depression as “global psychological dysfunction” and burnout as “chronic, job-specific strain;” two characteristics that are hypothesized to feed off of one another in a downward negativity spiral over time.
-It works like this: if you continually experience a lot of stress at your job that becomes unmanageable, this stress is likely to manifest itself in other parts of your life, often as depressive symptoms (e.g., insomnia, lack of energy).
-At the same time, depression is defined by a lack of interest or motivation in general, which can certainly have implications for one’s perceived workload, contributing to burn out.
+In their article, the authors define depression as “global psychological dysfunction” and employee burnout as “chronic, job-specific strain;” two characteristics that are hypothesized to feed off of one another in a downward negativity spiral over time.
+It works like this: if you continually experience a lot of stress at your job and it becomes unmanageable, this stress is likely to manifest itself in other parts of your life, often as depressive symptoms (e.g., insomnia, lack of energy).
+At the same time, depression is defined by a lack of interest or motivation in general, which can certainly have implications for one’s perceived workload, contributing to burnout.
 This is exactly what the researchers found, in a large study that tracked more than 1,600 individuals for an average of about 3 years.
-Their findings?
+The findings?
 Employees who reported an increase in burnout in the first phase of the study also reported an increase in depression in the second part, and vice versa.

 Toker, S., & Biron, M. (2012).
 Job burnout and depression: Unraveling their temporal relationship and considering the role of physical activity.
-Journal of Applied Psychology, 97, 699-710. doi: 10.1037/a0026914
+Journal of Applied Psychology, 97, 699-710.